-For registered ponies not exceeding 138cm, to be ridden by Junior Members, ages in accordance with Rule 77.12 & 77.13.
-This competition is open to all but for qualification purposes: In the 128cm Section Junior riders are eligible to enter, irrespective of Points achieved, before the calendar year in which the age of 10 years is reached.
-Riders who reach the age of 10 years and over in the current calendar year must not have won a total of 500 Points (as of 01.08.2017 pony/rider combination).
+1 For registered ponies not exceeding 138cm, to be ridden by Junior Members, ages in accordance with Rule 77.12 & 77.13.
+This competition is open to all but for qualification purposes:

+In the 128cm Section Junior riders are eligible to enter, irrespective of Points achieved, before the calendar year in which the age of 10 years is reached.
+Riders who reach the age of 10 years and over in the current calendar year must not have won a total of 500 points as a pony/rider combination.

 In the 138cm Section, Pony riders are eligible to enter, irrespective of Points achieved, before the calendar year in which the age of 12 is reached.

-Riders who reach the age 12 years and over in the current calendar year must not have won a total of 850 Points. (as of 01.08.2017 pony/rider combination).
+Riders who reach the age 12 years and over in the current calendar year must not have won a total of 850 points as pony/rider combination.